2 Bodies Found, 2 Missing After Explosion in Texas Port

 The bodies of two missing crew members of a dredging boat were found Saturday following an explosion a day earlier in the Port of Corpus Christi in Texas, according to the U.S. Coast Guard.

-Two other crew members of the dredging vessel Waymon L Boyd remain missing, the Coast Guard said in a news release.
+Two other crew members of the dredging vessel Waymon L Boyd remain missing and the search for them continues, Coast Guard Capt.
+Jason Gunning said during a Saturday afternoon news conference.

-A Coast Guard helicopter and boats were searching for the missing crew members.

 The explosion happened at about 8 a.m.
-Friday when the dredging vessel struck a submerged pipeline, Coast Guard Lt.
-Marina Lawrence said.
-The Port of Corpus Christi has said it was a natural gas pipeline.
+Friday when the vessel struck a submerged pipeline, according to the Coast Guard, and Port of Corpus Christi officials said it was a natural gas pipeline.

-“Our thoughts and prayers go out to the impacted crewmen and their families,” Sean Strawbridge, CEO, Port of Corpus Christi, said in a statement.
+“Our thoughts and prayers go out to the impacted crewmen and their families,” Sean Strawbridge, CEO, Port of Corpus Christi, said Saturday.

 The Waymon L Boyd is owned by Houston-based marine construction contractor Orion Marine Group.